WentseChen/Verlog_blogpost/index.md

 ### Environment

+Verlog uses a highly abstract game as its testbed, reducing the need for prompt engineering and allowing researchers to focus on algorithmic design.
+We detail all engineering aspects below:

 * **Valid Action:**
    Improving the valid action ratio through prompt engineering is the simplest and most effective way to boost performance.
 In our setup, we ensure the model produces valid actions over 95% of the time using the following strategies: